Federal Loan Program

 The Federal Unsubsidized Direct Loan Program

 The Federal Direct Unsubsidized Stafford Loan program provides funds for students through the federal government.
 You may borrow up to $20,500 each academic year.
-The interest rate is fixed at 5.41 percent as of July 1, 2013.
+The interest rate is fixed at 5.84 percent as of July 1, 2015.
 Repayment begins six months after graduation or after you drop below half-time enrollment.
 All Federal Direct Unsubsidized Stafford Loans disbursed after July 1, 2015 and before October 1, 2015 have a 1.073% origination fee.

 Under the Federal Direct Unsubsidized Stafford Loan program, no payment is required while you are enrolled on a half-time basis (minimum of 4.5 credits per semester) and during a six-month grace period.
 The interest, however, will accrue and is your responsibility.
 The interest may be paid during school or deferred then capitalized (added to the principal) when repayment begins.

 Unless you reject this loan, Bentley University will automatically process your Federal Direct Unsubsidized Stafford Loan electronically through the federal government.
 We will process a loan for the amount shown on your award notification unless you decline or reduce the amount by returning the notification to us with your instructions.

 IMPORTANT: You are now able to complete a single master promissory note (MPN) that will be used for as long as you attend Bentley University.
 Detailed instructions on how to e-sign your MPN will be sent to you after we process your loan.

 Federal Direct Unsubsidized Stafford Loan applicants borrowing for the first time are required to complete loan counseling to learn about their rights and responsibilities as borrowers.
 This counseling can be completed at the StudentLoans.gov website.
 No loan funds will be disbursed until this requirement is met.
 Failure to complete loan counseling may result in the cancellation of your loan.

 Bentley Graduate Need Grant